 On May 17, 2012, Philadelphia City Councilwoman Blondell Reynolds Brown introduced Bill No. 120428, mandating that all large commercial buildings in Philadelphia benchmark and disclose their energy and water use.

 Similar to policies already in place around the country, the city opted use Energy Star Portfolio Manager as the reporting tool, with annual disclosure to the city government.
 All commercial buildings (multifamily is not included) over 50,000 square feet are required to comply.

-The law will go into effect on June 1, 2013 but rulemakings will be published earlier.
+The law will go into effect on June 1, 2013.
+Reporting is due by October 31 November 25, 2013.
 Failure to comply with the reporting requirement would be punishable by a $300 fine for the first 30 days, and then $100 a day.

 Bill No. 120428 (new, amended legislation)

 - Find Documents

 - About Rating

 A rating evaluates the energy efficiency of a home or building.
 Disclosure is the process of publicizing this efficiency score.
 Such energy performance transparency informs the market about energy costs and encourages investments in efficiency.
 Learn more about Rating & Disclosure

 Rating and Disclosure policies exist in more than 50 cities, states, and countries worldwide.
 This includes every EU member state, China, Australia, and jurisdictions across the United States.
 Check the global policy map